 Websites comparing vehicle specifications can be a useful guide when you're thinking about changing your car but CO2 emissions change with model year, trim levels and transmission so you should always check with the dealer or refer to the V5C for the specific vehicle you're buying if the level of CO2 emissions is important to you.

-You may be able to renew your Road Tax online
+You may be able to renew your Car Tax online

-You can also apply for a tax disc at your local post office or DVLA branch.
+You can also apply for a tax disc at your local Post Office®.

 You must have the tax reminder (V11 licence renewal reminder).